ankit-api/api/README.md

-# api
+# Dictionary using api
-Dictionary using api
+This application work like a dictionary using api